MicaHorton/wendell-horton/README.md

 # Wendell Horton's Website
 This is a website for my grandfather, who wanted to publish one of his books online.
 This website includes a little about him, and his books (written in LaTex converted into a website.)
-I'm still in the progress of converting and publishing the chapters, but you can kheck out the current version at fusionpedia.org!
+I'm still in the progress of converting and publishing all the chapters, but you can check out the current version at fusionpedia.org!

 ## Technologies Used
 - HTML & CCS